shamazmazum/voxvision/Manual.md

    camera:look_at (vt.dot (25,25,25))
    camera:set_fov (0.45)

+   -- Now return the tree and the camera in a table.
-   -- Now return the tree and the camera. return t, camera end
+   -- As you see, the tree must be in the field 'tree' and camera in the field 'camera' return {tree = t, camera = camera}
+end

+function tick (world, time)
+   time = time / 2000
+   local camera = world.camera
-function tick (tree, camera, time) time = time / 2000 local dot = vt.dot (25+125*math.sin(time),25-125*math.cos(time),25)
+   local dot = vt.dot (25+125*math.sin(time),25-125*math.cos(time),25)
    camera:set_position (dot)
    camera:look_at (vt.dot (25,25,25))